-To allow the file system to be setup during execution of a program, specify the following in the COBOL code.
-The () is only used for isCOBOL runtime.
-Please note, specifying a file system usually happens in the runtime configuration file and is not changed by a COBOL program.
+In order to allow the file system to be setup during execution of a program, specify the following in the COBOL code.
+The () is only used for the ACUCOBOL runtime.
+Also, be aware that specification of a file system is usually done in the runtime configuration file and NOT changed in the COBOL program.

-NOTE Refer to the isCOBOL User's Manual for detailed instructions on using the isCOBOL compiler and runtime.
+Refer to the ACUCOBOL-GT, User's Manual (chapter 2.1 and 2.2) for detailed instructions on how to use the ACUCOBOL-GT compiler and runtime.